 They turn to face to you.
 “Oh, I’m sorry.
 It’s just, you know, some black men are rapists.
 But obviously not your granddad!”

 Your face burns as though it’s been slapped.
 You don’t say anything.
 But the feelings don’t go away.
 The next lesson you cry for ten minutes, interrupting the film the teacher has put on.
 Eventually she asks if you’re okay.
 You don’t want to tell her what happened, but she finally gets it out of you.
 She’s upset.
 It’s treated very seriously.
 She contacts the head master.
 The girl is begging you not to get her into trouble, and you can’t stop crying.
 The grownups talk and finally the headmaster sits you down.
 He explains to you that he’s sure the girl didn’t mean it and she isn’t racist, she just said something stupid and she could have gotten into a lot of trouble but she seems to have learned her lesson, so they’ve decided to forgive her.
 You go home.
 Your parents have no idea what happened.
-The school didn’t inform them.
+The school didn’t inform them of the incident.
 How are you supposed to tell them something like that?

 You’re eleven years old.
 You start a new school.
-A boy that everyone adores nicknames you “fluffy” and then “big brown” and then “scruff ball”.
+A boy nicknames you “fluffy” and then “big brown” and then “scruff ball”.
 Nothing makes it go away.
 If you wear your hair out it’s a ball of fluff.
 If you tie it up, it’s a helmet of fluff.
 If you wear plaits it’s scruffy.
 Kids will stick pencils in it when they think you aren’t looking.
 Your friends will tell you how pretty you’d look with straight hair.
 This will go on for three years.

 You’re fifteen years old.
 You’re sat in RS class one day and you are the only mixed student there.
 The teacher asks the class if it is racist to only want to date people the same race as you.
-You say yes, everyone else says no. Most of the boys openly say they would only date white girls.
+Everyone else says no. Most of the boys openly say they would only date white girls.
 Their reasons range from “I don’t find other races attractive” to “I believe it is wrong to mix races.”
 The teacher uses you as an example.
 “What about someone like her?
 Mixed but light skinned?”

-They say “No, not white enough for me.”
+They say “No, not white enough.”

 You’re sixteen years old, and visiting your black family members.
 They’re lovely and give you no reason to feel uncomfortable, but if you join in when they dance to reggae, or talk about the food you enjoy, you feel like a fraud.
 When they complain about white people, you’re not sure where you fit into that.